tconkling/flump/README.md

 ### Texture creation

-For each item in the document's library that is exported for ActionScript and extends `flash.display.Sprite`, Flump creates a texture.
+For each item in the document's library that is exported for ActionScript and extends `flash.display.Sprite` or `flash.display.BitmapData`, Flump creates a texture.
 To do so, it instantiates the library's exported symbol from the `.swf` file and renders it to a bitmap.

 All of the created bitmaps for a Flash document are packed into texture atlases, and xml is generated to map between a texture's symbol and its location in the bitmap.